 Your homeowner’s policy may already provide you with some workers’ compensation coverage.
 You should contact your insurer if you want to add workers’ compensation coverage for your household employee.

 EMPLOYEE IS NOT A MARYLAND RESIDENT

-Generally, residents of the District of Columbia, Pennsylvania, Virginia and West Virginia are not subject to state income tax in Maryland even if they work in Maryland.
-So long as the employee indicates on their form MW 507 that they are EXEMPT from Maryland income taxes, state income tax will not be withheld from their paychecks.
+Generally, residents of the District of Columbia, Pennsylvania, Virginia and West Virginia are not subject to state income tax in Maryland, even if they work in Maryland.
+So long as your employee indicates on his or her form MW 507 that he or she is EXEMPT from Maryland income taxes, state income tax will not be withheld from his or her paychecks by Poppins.

 If you choose to reimburse your employee for driving on the job, you can use the current federal mileage reimbursement rate.
 Mileage reimbursement is not considered taxable compensation.

 All employers are required to post certain notices for the benefit of their employees.